adorsys/didcomm-mediator-rs/README.md

 # didcomm-mediator-rs

 A DIDComm mediator is a cloud agent that relays and routes messages between mobile agents.
 It is an essential component in the self-sovereign identity (SSI) ecosystem because it allows mobile agents to communicate with each other without being tied to centralized cloud infrastructures like Facebook, Signal, or Telegram.
 Unfortunately, mobile phones are not first-class citizens in web-based interactions.
-Therefore, messages sent by a mobile agent to another one must be routed and/or relayed through some sort of cloud agents (which are a first-class citizen).
+Therefore, messages sent by a mobile agent to another one must be routed and/or relayed through some sort of cloud agents, which are always available for web interaction (first-class citizen).

 DIDComm mediators work by storing the DIDs (decentralized identifiers) of mobile agents.
 When a mobile agent wants to send a message to another mobile agent, it sends the message to the DIDComm mediator.
 The mediator then routes the message to the recipient's DIDComm mediator.
 The recipient's DIDComm mediator then delivers the message to the recipient's mobile agent.